Reviews · 2026

 Best for: Users who want a structured program, not just a logger

-Every review reflects the same 90-day protocol used for the main ranking:
+Every review reflects the same 120-day CCS protocol used for the main ranking:

 - Dual-reviewer scoring.
 Two reviewers score each app independently across six categories; an editor reconciles before publication.

 - Adherence panel.
-An eight-week panel logs daily; retention and satisfaction are recorded at weeks 2, 4, and 8.
+An twelve-week panel logs daily; retention and satisfaction are recorded at weeks 3, 6, and 12.

 Which calorie counting app should I use?

-For most users in 2026, Welling is the strongest default — it logs by photo, voice, or text in under three seconds and posted the best accuracy and adherence in our 90-day test cycle.
+For most users in 2026, Welling is the strongest default, it logs by photo, voice, or text in under three seconds and posted the best accuracy and adherence in our 120-day test cycle.
 Pick Cronometer if you care about micronutrients, MacroFactor for adaptive macro coaching, MyNetDiary for medical or GLP-1 use, MyFitnessPal for database breadth.

 How are review scores calculated?